EnigmaCurry/d.rymcg.tech/backup-volume/README.md

 > especially at the time when you need to restore a volume from
 > backup.
 Each backup iteration is a full complete backup contained in
 > a compressed `backup-XXXX.tar.gz` file and then copied to your
-> offsite S3 storage provider.
-There is no incremental backup feature,
+> offsite S3 storage provider. *There is no incremental backup
-> all of the files are duplicated into each backup everytime.
+> feature*!
+All of the files are duplicated into each backup
-> Automatic pruning of old backups can save some space, but the space
+> everytime.
+Automatic pruning of old backups can save some space, but
-> and time efficiency of this style backup is diminished compared to
+> the space and time efficiency of this style of backup is diminished
-> an incremental backup process like [restic](https://restic.net/).
+> compared to an incremental backup process like
-> backup-volume is probably not the right solution for backup of large
+> [restic](https://restic.net/). backup-volume is probably not the
-> datasets like photos and videos, however it is still very useful for
+> right solution for backup of large datasets like photos and videos,
-> backing up smaller volumes.
-The feature that lets you shutdown
+> however it is still very useful for backing up smaller volumes.
+The
-> containers before backup starts, creates a safe and *generic* way of
+> feature that lets you shutdown containers before backup starts,
-> backing up any container volume.
+> creates a safe and *generic* way of backing up any container volume.

 ## Prepare an S3 bucket offsite